 IF YOU HAVE A REPTILE OR AMPHIBIAN IN NEED of care within driving distance of Louisiana, click here.
 L.E.A.R.N. is a licensed rehabilitation facility.
 If you are not in Louisiana, there are links at the bottom of this page to direct you to one in your area.
 A vet can take in wildlife for emergency treatment in most states; if you cannot find a rehabber, try asking your rehabber or local pet stores who they know that sees exotics.

-If you have a non-native (pet) animal in need of assistance, click here.
-L.E.A.R.N. takes in reptiles, amphibians, invertebrates and exotic birds, mammals and aquatic animals at our facility.
+If you have a non-native (pet) animal in need of assistance within driving distance of Louisiana, click here.
+L.E.A.R.N. takes in reptiles, amphibians, invertebrates, exotic birds, mammals and aquatic animals at our facility.

-- Global Assitance link at the IWRC
+- Global Assistance link at the IWRC